 What is Kegel exercise?

-Kegel exercise strengthens your pelvic floor muscles, which are your vaginal muscles and the muscles that support your bladder, uterus and bowels.
-These muscles, though invisible to the naked eye, are essential in labor and delivery.
+Though invisible to the naked eye, these muscles are essential in labor and delivery.
 Strengthening these muscles during pregnancy can help you develop the ability to control and utilize them, as well as help them heal and ease back into their original size after birth.

-The best thing about a Kegel exercise?
-It can be done anywhere, anytime, without anyone knowing you’re actually doing them!
+The best thing about a Kegel exercise for pregnant women?
+It can be done anywhere, anytime, without anyone knowing you’re doing them!

 Step 1: Identify your pelvic muscles.

 The first thing to do when it comes to doing Kegels is to identify your pelvic floor muscles by stopping your urination midstream.
 Alternatively, you can try inserting a clean finger inside your vagina.
 When you feel the squeeze, then you’ve found the right muscles.

 You may also do the following steps recommended by Healthline: